 Every time a prospective lender runs your credit they create what’s called a “hard inquiry” or “hard pull” on your credit report, and your credit score drops ever-so-slightly.
 But here’s a little known fact: the credit bureaus treat multiple hard pulls with the same few days—and for the same kind of credit—as just one.
 So if you’re shopping for the best rate, try to time your applications so they fall within a few days or at least a week or two of each other.

 This is important because you want to keep your credit score as high as possible to get the best interest rates when the loan terms get locked-in and the loan actually funds (remember, you’re just getting pre-qualification).
 To prevent any credit score surprises as you shop for a home, you’ll also want to avoid opening any new lines of credit or making any large purchases (like a car) within a few months of shopping for a home loan.
-You may even want to invest a few dollars in credit monitoring for a few months before you buy a home to get your credit in good shape.
+You may even want to invest a few dollars in a credit monitoring service for a few months before you buy a home to get your credit in good shape.
 A little credit clean-up could save you thousands on your mortgage.

 Getting Your Pre-Qualification Letter